TheCoolerMS3/TheCoolerMS3/README.md

 I got my start in coding Scratch projects as a kid, and now have the same fun with 👻**real code**👻 !
 If you want to learn more about me as a person, [my website](https://bottom.monster) is your next stop :)

-Here is an incomplete projects you might be looking for:
+Here is an incomplete list of projects you might be looking for:
 ## 🖥️ Websites
 * 🖥️ Personal Site [repo](https://github.com/TheCoolerMS3/eve-website) [url](https://bottom.monster)
 * 🧊 Ice OS Website [repo](https://github.com/TheCoolerMS3/eve-website) [url](https://bottom.monster/iceos/)